jeremybradbury/courier-postgraphile/README.md

 ## What else? - Final thoughts

-You may notice since we have such a long "Create" test and it also deletes & edits, you won't find edit tests or delete tests... how do you even unit test a delete?
-The answer is very carefully.
+Q: How do you even unit test a delete?
+A: Very carefully.

 For us it's much easier to use delete actions to cleanup our test data.
+You may notice we have such a long "Create" test.
+It also deletes & edits, so you won't find edit tests or delete tests.
+Our deletes are only threads objects, which will cascade to sessions & messages.

 Locally, we can wipe tables and ensure nothing is left behind and we handle bugs before push it a feature branch for sandbox deployment which likely has a collection of bad data that's either synced from prod, generated and/or wiped regularly.

-I believe it's best to have an architecture that scales while getting out of the way of the developers.
+I believe it's best to have an architecture that scales, while getting out of the way of the developers.
 Fast prototyping, production ready, without upper limits is the dream.

 ## What's missing? - TODOs, goals, considerations & ideas